Introduction

 How is 2-7 Triple Draw different from other poker games?

 Unlike most poker games, where the highest hand wins, the 2-7 Triple Draw is distinctive for being a lowball game in which the lowest hand emerges victorious.
 Its exceptional feature lies in its inverted hand rankings, which assign a negative value to straights and flushes.
-To acquire 7-5-4-3-2, the finest feasible combination, players must make calculated discards and draws.
+Players must make calculated discards and draws to acquire 7-5-4-3-2, the finest feasible combination.

 How does betting work in a 2-7 Triple Draw?

 Betting in 2-7 Triple Draw is structured into multiple rounds before and after each draw.
 Players bet based on their current hand strength and their draw strategy.
-The fixed-limit structure means there are limits on the amount that can be bet or raised during each round.
+The fixed-limit structure limits the amount bet or raised during each round.

 What are common mistakes to avoid in 2-7 Triple Draw?